The Breakdown of Asian Gangs in America

 The conflict between the rivals in San Francisco led to one of the worst mass killings of California, the Golden Dragon massacre where five bystanders were murder together with multiple others being injured.
 While many San Francisco gangs had some sort of ties to the Triads, or are more traditional Chinese gangs, many of California’s Asian gangs have adopted American cultures, like the Bloods and Crips.

-In cities like Long Beach, San Diego, Stockton, and Sacramento, Asian gang members, whose family originated from Southeast Asian countries like Cambodia, Vietnam, and the Philippines, have identified and adopted their alliance of gangs.
+In cities like Long Beach, San Diego, Stockton, and Sacramento, Asian gang members, whose family originated from Southeast Asian countries like Cambodia, Vietnam, and the Philippines, have identified and adopted their own alliances of gangs.
 From Southern California to California’s Central Valley, Asian gangs formed into the likes of the Asian Boyz, Oriental Crips, Viet Pride Crips, Tiny Rascals Gang, Asian Street Walkers, and numerous others, while Chinese gangs like the Wah Ching are still active in places like San Gabriel Valley.

 Asian Gangs: New York

 Asian gangs have been in New York City since the late 1800s, with two of the original being the On Leong Tong and the Hip Sing Tong.
-These Asian gangs were involved in an intense battle over the control of New York City’s Chinatown, which lasted until the 1930s as the Great Depression, conflict in their native country of China, law enforcement crackdowns, and many Asians relocating outside of Chinatown helped brought the war to an end.
+These Asian gangs were involved in an intense battle over the control of New York City’s Chinatown, which lasted until the 1930s as the Great Depression, conflict in their native country of China, law enforcement crackdowns, and many Asians relocating outside of Chinatown helped bring the war to an end.

 Asian Gangs: Philadelphia, Minnesota, Wisconsin, & Seattle

-In other regions of the country, like the states of Minnesota and Wisconsin, Hmong refugees from Southeastern Asian countries of Thailand and Laos have also created their own identities.
+In other regions of the country, like states Minnesota and Wisconsin, Hmong refugees from Southeastern Asian countries of Thailand and Laos have also created their own identities.
 Identities in the form of the Crazy Bloods, Menace of Destruction, Oroville Mono Boys, TKB, the Asian Crips, Oriental Ruthless Boys, and many more.

 The reputation of Asian gangs in Minneapolis, St. Paul, and even smaller cities like La Crosse, Wisconsin have become well documented, with rival Asian gangs often having had disputes with each other, terrorizing themselves and their community.